fabiantoth/itt/README.md

 ### .enumerate()

-An iterator which yields pairs, each containing an index and element of this iterator.
+An iterator which yields pairs, each containing a 0-based index and element of this iterator.

 ```js
 itt(['foo', 'bar', 'baz']).enumerate().toArray()